Camel Safari in the Thar Desert

 The Narayan Niwas Palace Hotel

 A converted caravanserai with a splendid view of the fort, the hotel’s grand, carved sandstone exterior contrasts with its plain but comfortable rooms.
-It has 43 rooms with air conditioning and private bath with hot water, two restaurants, a bar and an elaborate indoor/outdoor, largely ornamental dipping pool (very mucky in January).
-Folk singers, dancers and puppeteers perform at night in the first inner courtyard.
-Tariffs are currently about $27/single; $50/double; $53/deluxe double.
-Meal plans can be included.
+It has 43 rooms with air conditioning and a private bath with hot water, two restaurants, a bar, and an elaborate indoor/outdoor, largely ornamental dipping pool (very mucky in January).